 Throughout The Salvation Army each country (or cluster of countries) is structured as a 'territory' or a 'command', with one person appointed territorial/command leader by the General.

-The Salvation Army New Zealand, Fiji and Tonga Territory has its territorial headquarters in Wellington, New Zealand.
+The Salvation Army New Zealand, Fiji and Tonga Territory has its Territorial Headquarters in Wellington, New Zealand.

-A number of regionally-based management operations direct the localised work of the Army in New Zealand, Fiji and Tonga.
+In addition, a number of regionally-based management operations direct the localised work of the Army in New Zealand, Fiji and Tonga.

-(Territorial President for Women's Ministries)
+(Territorial President of Women's Ministries)

 (Territorial Secretary for Women's Ministries)